I Am Easy to Find (album): Background

 The bulk of the album was recorded at Long Pond studio in Hudson Valley, New York.
 Parts were recorded in other cities, including Paris, Berlin, Dublin, Cincinnati, Austin, and Brooklyn.
 The album and film, while having influenced each other, were essentially made separately.
 A press release stated that the album "is not the soundtrack" for the film; the idea for the album itself came after the film was shot.

 The album features female vocalists including Lisa Hannigan, Sharon Van Etten, Mina Tindle, Gail Ann Dorsey, Kate Stables, and the Brooklyn Youth Chorus.

 Critical reception

-I Am Easy to Find was met with near-universal acclaim, receiving a score of 81 on Metacritic, the review aggregating site.
-Reviewing in his Substack-published "Consumer Guide" column, Robert Christgau said that "almost every track is open to substantive female input on a musical whole that feels consistently interactive and empathetic and also not so glum—even when you can’t pin down exact meanings, it makes love sound possible."
+I Am Easy to Find was met with universal acclaim, receiving a score of 81 on Metacritic, the review aggregating site.
+Reviewing in his "Consumer Guide" column, Robert Christgau said that "almost every track is open to substantive female input on a musical whole that feels consistently interactive and empathetic and also not so glum—even when you can’t pin down exact meanings, it makes love sound possible."
 More negative critics, such as The Observer's Phil Mongredien, complained about the album's flatness and inaccessibility.